ClaudiaBrauer/WALRUS/documentation/README.md

 - Waterval, J. G. J., 2014.
 Catchment comparison in the Netherlands - An attempt to cluster catchments based on hydrological behaviour.
 Bachelor's thesis, Wageningen University.
-- Waterval, J. G. J., in prep.
+- Waterval, J. G. J., 2016.
 The effect of managing a controlled water system on storage deficit and vegetation.
 Master's thesis, Wageningen University.
 - Wendt, D. E., 2015.
 Snow hydrology in the Netherlands: Developing snowmelt algorithms for Dutch regional water management modules.
 Internship report